Battle of the Tiger's Mouth: Second encounter, November 29, 1809

-The governor of Macau, Lucas José de Alvarenga, ordered the ouvidor (head-judge) of Macau, energetic Miguel José de Arriaga Brum da Silveira, to organize a squadron with which to fight the pirates and Arriaga promptly had four more ships outfitted and ready for combat.
 On November 29, the Portuguese flotilla set out for the Humen Strait to link up with the Qing fleet, however as the pirates were likely aware of the arrangement, they attempted to intercept the Portuguese, and clashed just a few hours after the Portuguese had left Macau.
-The Portuguese and the Chinese pirates fought for about nine hours, until the pirates suffered some fifteen sunken ships, several more damaged, and retreated.
-The pirates regrouped, and later attempted another engagement with the Portuguese, only to suffer further losses.
-As the Qing fleet was not forthcoming, the Portuguese returned to Macau.
+The Portuguese fought for about nine hours against 200 pirate junks until the pirates had lost some fifteen vessels sunk or burned and several more damaged, and retreated.
+The pirates regrouped, and attacked the Portuguese again, only to suffer further losses.
+The Qing fleet had refused to engage and the Portuguese returned to Macau.